Humberto-Pineda/reading-notes-102/README.md

-# A little about me
+# A little about me miguel was here

 I was born and grew up in Southern California.
 No I dont surf but yes, I love avocados.
 I currently reside near Seattle, Washington.
 I enjoy hiking the forests and mountains, as well as swim and paddleboard in the lakes.